DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference mapping.md

 We provide the pipeline yml file for this tutorial [here](../../../docs/refmap_pancreas/).

-In the config file, we only have to specify the path to the query and whether the query has a batch covariate and if it has a celltype annotation column:
+In the config file, we only have to specify the path to the query, if the query has a batch covariate and if it has a celltype annotation column:

 ```
 #----------------------